cocotb/cocotb/documentation/source/building.rst

       HTTP port to use for debugging Python's memory usage.
       When set to e.g. ``8088``, data will be presented at `<http://localhost:8088>`_.

-      This needs the :py:mod:`cherrypy` and :py:mod:`dowser` Python modules installed.
+      This needs the :mod:`cherrypy` and :mod:`dowser` Python modules installed.

     ``SIM_ROOT``
       The root directory of the Cocotb installation.